DanielPNewman/DanielPNewman.github.io/principles.md

 	- It is amazing to observe how much peoples' actions can differ in response to the same situation/circumstance.
 I have learnt it can be costly to assume others will behave the same as you given the same circumstance.

 ***
-- **Know your strengths and use them often.
-Know your weaknesses and partner with others who have complementary strengths.**

-	- ...and be humble/realistic about what your weaknesses are.

-***
 - **Organise to have unplugged focused time to think and read inspiring things.**

 	-  usually when I take a long plane flight I come up with good ideas - this happens so often it cannot be due to chance and I think happens because the flight enforces unplugged focused time.
 So it is worth organising to have unplugged focused time